corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/node-naming.md

     * The `state`, `organisational-unit` and `common name` attributes are optional

+* The X.500 name can have no more than 128 characters across the six fields.

 * The fields of the name have the following maximum character lengths: